The Wild Ones (song): Background

 The ballad is considered a favourite among fans and is one of their most notable songs of this period.
 Brett Anderson has said on numerous occasions that he regards this song as not only the high-water mark of his writing partnership with Bernard Butler, but his favourite of all Suede songs.
 The song is one of several notable Suede songs including "So Young" and "Stay Together", which were inspired by Anderson's ex-girlfriend Anick.
+Unlike most other songs on Dog Man Star, which were recorded using Butler’s signature Gibson ES-355, "The Wild Ones" was one of only 2 songs from the 17 recorded during the sessions on which Butler used a Fender Telecaster as the primary electric guitar.
+Albeit, the intro was recorded on a Dobro Resonator guitar on the roof of Butler’s father’s Saab outside Master Rock Studios.

 The B-side, "Modern Boys", appears as an album track in the US and Japanese editions of Dog Man Star.
 The single also features a version of "Introducing the Band" by electronic pioneer Brian Eno.
 Another B-side, "This World Needs a Father" is the only Suede song to feature input from both Bernard Butler and Richard Oakes.
 While the band were putting the final touches to the album, producer Ed Buller felt that the song needed more work and offered new guitarist Oakes to play Hammond organ.